sas448/CS1632_Fall2020/exercises/1/README.md

 defect?
 If they display the same behavior (e.g. causes the same type of exception at the same source code line).

-Also, some behaviors that you think are defects are expected behaviors.
+Also, some behaviors that you may think are defects are expected behaviors.
 At below are some examples:

 1. Bash behavior